CMSgov/dpc-static-site/src/_pages/api-documentation.md

 ## Requirements

-Before you begin, you’ll need to
+To complete these steps, you’ll need to:

-- Request access to the DPC Sandbox.
 - Use cURL and openssl with a [command-line interface](https://github.com/resources/articles/what-is-a-cli).
 - Create cryptographic key pairs.
 - Construct and interpret JSON.